kinode-dao/kit/README.md

 kit --help
 ```

-`kit boot-fake-node` can also accept a `--runtime-path` argument that compiles the fake node binary from a local Nectar core repository.
+`kit boot-fake-node` can also accept a `--runtime-path` argument that compiles the fake node binary from a local Kinode core repository.
-Use like (substituting path to Nectar core repo):
+Use like (substituting path to Kinode core repo):

 ```bash
 kit boot-fake-node --runtime-path ~/git/kinode
 ```

-NecDev also contains tools for running tests.
+`kit` also contains tools for running tests.
 For details and examples, please see [https://github.com/uqbar-dao/core_tests](https://github.com/uqbar-dao/core_tests).

 ## UI Development